Washington Caps: The lone season (1969–70)

 With the move came a new identity for the team as the green and gold clad Washington Caps.
 Al Bianchi replaced the more proven Alex Hannum as head coach.
 A federal appeals court ruled in favor of the Caps regarding Barry, their top gate attraction, but he openly objected to playing in Washington, D.C., where the team butted heads with the NBA's Baltimore Bullets and did not have a suitable arena to play home games.
 He sat out the first 32 games of the season, but the courts left him with no choice except to report to the team or sit out the season.
 Barry and Warren Armstrong participated in the ABA All-Star game, but injuries limited their playing time for the season.

 In March 1970 the ABA–NBA merger appeared close at hand under conditions that would have required the Washington Caps to relocate, but a subsequent lawsuit derailed the merger until June 1976.

 In defiance of all geographic reality, the Caps assumed the Oaks' place in the Western Division despite their move to the Eastern Seaboard.
 This kept them constantly on the road at faraway venues (their nearest divisional rivals, the New Orleans Buccaneers, were over 1,000 miles away) and the travel and time difference took its toll on their play.
 Playing at Washington Coliseum their average attendance was 2,992 fans per game.
 In a case of exceptionally bad timing, the Caps arrived at a time when the surrounding Near Northeast neighborhood was still recovering from the 1968 race riots.
 Fears that the neighborhood wasn't safe dragged down attendance.
 Due to the long travel distances involved in divisional play, the Caps played some home games in places like Wichita, Kansas, and even Mexico City, Mexico, but did not fare well in those supposed home games.

+To make matters worse, an intended television deal with WDCA which would have seen them televise 10 games was canceled shortly before Christmas when a dispute over financial guarantees occurred.

+As a result, only the Caps' season opener versus New Orleans was televised, and then on WTTG with Maury Povich and former Boston Celtic Sam Jones doing commentary.

 However, due to a solid record in their real home games, the Caps finished the season with 44 wins and 40 losses.
 The Caps' record put them in third place in the Western Division, 7 games behind the Denver Rockets and one game behind the Dallas Chaparrals.
 In the 1970 ABA playoffs the Caps faced the Denver Rockets in the Western Division semifinals and took the series to seven games before losing 143–119 in the finale in Denver.